Important Update

 See California Code of Regulations, title 8, Chapter 7, Subchapter 1, Article 2, Employer Records of Occupational Injury or Illness for details on which employers are obligated to report and other requirements.

-Employers should report major outbreaks, serious injury, illness, and death to the local Cal/OSHA district office immediately.
+Employers must report major outbreaks, serious injury, illness, and death to the local Cal/OSHA district office immediately.
 This includes in-patient hospitalization and death from COVID-19 even if work-relatedness is uncertain.
 Cal/OSHA prefers reports by phone but will also accept email reports to CalOSHAaccidentreport@tel-us.com

 For additional information see Cal/OSHA’s COVID-19 Case Reporting FAQ, Title 8 Section 342 requirements, and AB 2693.
 To contact Cal/OSHA see the Cal/OSHA District Offices Contact Information webpage.